EwanColquhoun/the-flying-scotsmen/README.md

 ## Design Choices

  * ### Typography
-    * The pronciple font family is a sans-serif font, 'Poppins' from [Google fonts](https://fonts.google.com/specimen/Poppins?query=poppins#standard-styles).
+    * The principle font family is a sans-serif font, 'Poppins' from [Google fonts](https://fonts.google.com/specimen/Poppins?query=poppins#standard-styles).
 It is an easy to read font and doesn't distract the user from the content of the site.

  * ### Colour Scheme
     * The colour scheme was chosen to reflect the heritage of The Flying Scotsmen.
-The below palate was based upon the Blue used in the Scottish Flag (Pantone 300 / #0065BD).
+The below palate was based upon the blue used in the Scottish Flag (Pantone 300 / #0065BD).
 This gives the site an appealing and familiar look to the users.

     ![Colour Palate](media/readme-images/palate3.png) ![Colour Palate](media/readme-images/palate2.png)